How Universal Credit is paid

 When you’ll be paid

-After you apply it’ll usually take 5 weeks to get your first Universal Credit payment.
+After you apply it will usually take 5 weeks to get your first Universal Credit payment.

 You can ask for an advance payment of Universal Credit if you don't think you'll have enough money to live on while you wait for your first payment.

-After you’ve got your first payment, you’ll be paid monthly on the same day as the first payment.
+After you’ve got your first payment, you’ll be paid monthly on the same date as the first payment.

 If you're self-employed, you'll have to report your earnings each month before you can get your payment.
 Find out how to report your earnings to the DWP.